-Kenya petitions Royal Family for reparations over colonial atrocities
+Kenya petitions royal family for reparations over colonial atrocities

 A letter was sent to Prince William by campaigners

-Members of the Kipsigis and Talai clan were forced off of their land in Kericho country by the British army between 1895 and 1963 to clear the path for white settlers to establish profitable tea plantations; their descendants have been fighting for these wrongs to be addressed ever since.
+The Kipsigis and Talai peoples were forced off their land in Kericho county by the British army between 1895 and 1963 to clear the path for white settlers to establish profitable tea plantations.
+Their descendants have been fighting for these wrongs to be addressed ever since.

-In 2021, six United Nation special rapporteurs wrote to the British government expressing concern over its failure to provide “effective remedies and reparations” to these groups.
+In 2021, six United Nations special rapporteurs wrote to the British government expressing concern over its failure to provide “effective remedies and reparations” to these groups.

-Noting that Kenya is “clearly a special place” for Prince William, who proposed to the Duchess of Cambridge there, and the wider royal family, the signatories write: “You proposed to your wife there and when your Grandmother became Queen, she was visiting Kenya - which at the time was one of the colonies.
+Noting that Kenya is “clearly a special place” for Prince William – who proposed to the Duchess of Cambridge there – and for the wider royal family, the letter says: “You proposed to your wife there and when your grandmother became Queen, she was visiting Kenya – which at the time was one of the colonies.

 “It is most telling however that at the same time in Kericho county, only a few hundred kilometres from where the Queen was staying, our families and ancestors were being violently pushed off the land we had always lived on.

-The letter was sent to Prince William by the legal representatives of the Kenyan victims on Wednesday while the group is in London meeting with MPs and civil society.
+The letter was sent to Prince William by the legal representatives of the Kenyan victims on Wednesday, while the group was in London meeting with MPs and civil society.

-However, they say the government has refused to engage with them; the foreign office denied their request for a meeting this week with no details of further opportunities to resolve the matter.
+However, the government has refused to engage with them, they say.
+The Foreign Office denied their request for a meeting this week, giving no details of further opportunities to resolve the matter.

-The fertile land were handed over to private companies to create tea plantations which are still in existence today, the signatories have explained.
+The fertile land was handed over to private companies to create tea plantations that are still in existence today, the letter explains.

-While the displaced Kenyans were never compensated for land stolen from them in the immediate period of eviction and were subsequently forced into destitution.
-Once the country achieved independence from Britain in 1964, the survivors have been continuously denied access and the right to return to their ancestral land.
+The displaced Kenyans were never compensated for the land stolen from them in the immediate period of eviction, and were subsequently forced into destitution.
+Once the country achieved independence from Britain in 1964, the survivors were continuously denied access along with the right to return to their ancestral land.

-In 2019, a legal team supporting the group, led by Rodney Dixon QC and Joel Kimutai Bosek submitted a complaint to the UN Special Rapporteur on truth, justice, reparation and guarantees of non-recurrence asking for an investigation and report into the allegations that the victims had made of severe human rights abuses at the hands of British settlers.
+In 2019, a legal team supporting the group, led by Rodney Dixon QC and Joel Kimutai Bosek, submitted a complaint to the UN special rapporteur on truth, justice, reparation, and guarantees of non-recurrence, asking for an investigation and a report into the allegations that the victims had made of severe human rights abuses at the hands of British settlers.

 Following a three-day hearing with the victims, the UN found in the victims’ favour, concluding that the government had failed to adopt measures to establish the facts and know the truth about the circumstances surrounding these violations.
-There’s been no fruitful engagement with ministers since then.
+There has been no fruitful engagement with ministers since then.

-“We do not want this to become a bitter dispute - we just want the wrongs committed against us to be recognised.
-An apology and a discussion about reparations would be the start to achieve justice,” the victims have told William, the future king of Britain.
+“We do not want this to become a bitter dispute – we just want the wrongs committed against us to be recognised.
+An apology and a discussion about reparations would be the start to achieve justice,” the victims wrote to William, the future British king.

 “It will be in all of our best interests to move forward in this way to a worthy and prosperous future together.”

-This comes after visiting royals - Prince William and Prince Edward - faced various of calls for slavery reparations during their Platinum Jubilee tours of Caribbean countries, where several former colonies of Britain signalled an intent to remove the British monarch as head of state.
+This comes after visiting royals – Prince William and Prince Edward – faced calls for slavery reparations during their platinum jubilee tours of Caribbean countries, where several former colonies of Britain signalled an intent to remove the British monarch as their head of state.

-These countries include Jamaica, Belize, Antigue & Barbuda and Saint Kitts & Nevis.
+These countries include Jamaica, Belize, Antigua & Barbuda and Saint Kitts & Nevis.

 Register for free to continue reading